LearnWithTung/SurveyApplication/README.md

 ##  ⚠️
 * If you run tests from  `SurveyFramework` on iOS target you'll see two tests `test_load_returnsSavedToken` and `test_load_returnsLastSavedToken`  fails due to testing Keychain requires a host application.
 You can make it pass by either:
 1. Create a host iOS application and run the tests on it.
-2. Run the test on macOS tar.
+2. Run the test on macOS target.

 * I notice that your development endpoint doesn't work properly so please run the app with `Release` configuration